wp-plugins/custom-post-type-rss-feed/readme.txt

 Read more about this plugin at it's [homepage](http://www.jonathandavidharris.co.uk/scripts/custom-post-type-rss-feeds/) .

+All check out the development version on github. <https://github.com/spacedmonkey/custom-post-type-rss-feed>

 == Installation ==

 1. Upload the entire `custom_post_type_rss` folder to the `/wp-content/plugins/` directory.